ApxMK/ApxHttpDiscord/README.md

 ## Development schedule

 ## Important application notices
-Please refer to the discord documentation at: https://discord.com/developers/docs/intro, for more details on the classes.
+- Please refer to the discord documentation at: https://discord.com/developers/docs/intro, for more details on the msgspec classes.
-The documentation in this package aims to be minimal due to the high probability of changing discord documentation on the official site.
+- The documentation in this package aims to be minimal due to the high probability of changing discord documentation on the official site.
-However, documentation will be provided to clarify possible instances of misunderstanding when using this package where neccesary.
+- However, documentation will be provided to clarify possible instances of misunderstanding when using this package where neccesary.
-The msgspec classes in this package are used for the purposes of:
+- The msgspec classes in this package are used for the purposes of:
     - type validation of JSON data, for example when received from the discord websocket connection or HTTP API endpoints.
     - value validation of instantiated msgspec representation classes, conditional on the fields of the classes and implementing the conditional relations defined in the official documentation for the msgspec classes.
     For example,
     In the webhook endpoints, the prescence of the files JSON param field indicates that the attachment field should be non-null.
     - a serializable interface format for another common data format(e.g msgpack)

 ### Activity msgspec class
 - The Activity msgspec class is excluded from this module, this package intends to model discord HTTP endpoint data structures only and not the gateway websocket structures.